Musakalamz/alx-low_level_programming/0x09-static_libraries/README.md

   * [main.h](./main.h): Header file containing the prototypes of all functions included in `libmy.a`.

-	"Steps to create static library.
+  * Steps to create static library.
 	- First compile all `.c` files to get our object files `.o` files.
 			`gcc -c *c`
 	- Then we create our static library from our object files.
 			`ar rc libmy.a *.o`
 	- Then we confirm if our static library was created successfully by listing it with this command.
 			`ar -t libmy.a`
 	- We confirm if our object files were linked successfully.
 			`nm libmy.a`
 	- We converts to random library
 			`ranlib libmy.a`
 	- Compile the main code to test our static library this way: `gcc -std=gnu89 main.c -L -lmy -o(new_file_name)`